jeelojacko/sProx/README.md

    - Once the binary exposes runtime flags, start the proxy with `cargo run -- --config config/routes.yaml`.

+### Cargo feature flags

+- `drm` – Enables DRM-specific functionality, including the Clear Key JWKS endpoint and associated secret store plumbing.
+The flag is enabled by default to preserve the existing developer experience, but Real-Debrid/AllDebrid style deployments should disable it to avoid exposing DRM routes.
+Build with `cargo build --no-default-features --features "http-proxy config-loader telemetry"` (or the subset of features you require) to run without DRM support.

 ## Environment variables

 The proxy reads sensitive runtime configuration from environment variables.
 Copy